fabricix/MPM-Geomechanics/manual/intro-and-compiling.md

 3. At the bottom, you will find the available artifacts under the **Artifacts** section.
 4. Download the `compiled-binaries` artifact to get the compiled code.

-Prior to proceeding with these instructions, please consult the [Required Programs](#required_programs) section.

 # Compilation with Windows

+\note Prior to proceeding with these instructions, please consult the [Windows Required Programs](#required_programs_windows) section.

 The simplest way to compile on windows is by using the **`.bash`** file at **`/build/CMake`** with **`MSYS2 MINGW64`** console line, just execute: